noizhardware/dio.porCoin/README.md

   - API Provider: [Neuroware](http://neuroware.io/)

 ## Core Engine
-The dio.porCoin core engine is written in _porcamadonnaScript_(`.pms`), a domain-specific Lisp dialect implemented in Clojure.
+The dio.porCoin core engine is written in _porcamadonnaScript_ `.pms`, a domain-specific Lisp dialect implemented in Clojure.

 ## Why?

 * We believe in open, free, and uncensored network and communication.
-* No hosting costs: Sites are served form the afterlife.
+* No hosting costs: Sites are served from the afterlife.
 * Impossible to shut down: It's nowhere because it's everywhere.
 But especially nowhere.
 * Fast and works offline: You can access the site even if Internet is unavailable.